Perfect-Precision 2D Geometry Using Complex Integer Rings

 This is pretty neat, but still of rather limited use.
 In the Gaussian integers we can trace out squares, rectangles or polyminoes, with the Eisenstein integers we can walk along the boundaries of hexagons, triangles, polyiamonds or polyhexes, but we can’t do both in the same number system.
 If we are interested in representing more general polygons, these rings are not enough – we need finer angles.

 Were we just lucky with $i$ and $\sqrt{3}$, or are there other angles from which we can derive a similar complex integer ring?
-Well, I will spare you the convoluted path of my personal discovery of these structures and just jump straight to the answers I found and relevant conjectures I have.
+Well, I will spare you the convoluted path of my personal discovery of these structures and just jump straight to the answers I found.

-First, remember the weird way how I wrote down the numbers in the previous section.
-The reason for this is that everything you already saw and will see here neatly fits into the same general pattern.
+First, remember the weird way how I wrote down the numbers in the earlier sections.
+The reason for this is that everything you already saw and will see here neatly fits into the same general pattern that I use for my construction.

 Definition: A number $z \in \mathbb{C}$ is a symbolic complex root number if it can be written as $\frac{1}{l}\sum_{k=1}^{n} c_k\sqrt{d_k}$, where $l\in\mathbb{N}$ and for all $k$ we have $c_k \in \mathbb{Z}[i]$ and $d_k \in \mathbb{R}_+$.